eating247/fideligard/README.md

 # fideligard

-An AngularJS JavaScript single-page web application using services, directives, ui-router, and modular code to create a historical stock portfolio simulator with trading data via the Yahoo Finance API.
+An AngularJS single-page web application using UI-Router multi-view states, NoSQL data modeling, and modular code to create a historical stock portfolio simulator with trading data via the Yahoo Finance API.

 To fire on local server, `git clone` the repository and run `ruby -run -e httpd . -p 3000`.